-HE Washing Machines
+HE or Regular Washing Machines

-To prevent this problem:
+To prevent odor:

 - use less detergent.
 It’s odd to think that all you need is a tbsp of detergent but, generally speaking, we’re only washing perfume and sweat out of clothing.